JonathanBowker/pseudonymisation-as-a-service/README.md

 ## 1.2 SCOPE AND OBJECTIVES

-The overall scope of our pseudonymisation tech-legal service is to provide clients with guidance and advise for best practices on the technical implementation of data pseudonymisation.
+The overall scope of our pseudonymisation (tech-legal) service is to provide our clients with guidance and advise for best practice on the technical implementation of data pseudonymisation strategy.

 More specifically, our objectives are to:
   - Identify different pseudonymisation scenarios and the relevant actors involved.